wravoc/goaccess-openbsd/README.md

 1. Add your ASN provider in the `CUSTOMIZE` section *(does not permit authenticated logins)*

-2. Once you have download the ASN database via the script edit your `/etc/goaccess/goaccess.conf`
+2. Once you have downloaded the ASN database via the script edit your `/etc/goaccess/goaccess.conf`

      1. Line 839 `geoip-database /var/db/GeoIP/ASN.mmdb`